wngTn/synthetic_dcp/README.md

 pip install -r requirements.txt
 ```

-You may want to use a venv + dependency manager (e.g Conda)
+You may want to use a virtual environment + dependency manager (e.g use Conda)

+To install PyTorch3d see `https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md`

 ## SMPL Models ##

-`python scripts/download_all.py # downloads the SMPL models`

-The SMPL models are taken from: [https://smpl.is.tue.mpg.de](https://smpl.is.tue.mpg.de).
+The SMPL models can be downloaded from: [https://smpl.is.tue.mpg.de](https://smpl.is.tue.mpg.de).

 We did not create them nor hold intellectual property on them.
 We use them under the provided license for non-commercial scientific purposes as granted under: